SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/ifindagent/using-criteria.md

 # so.client:
 ---

-# How to use multiple criteria with the IFindAgent
+# How to use multiple criteria with the FindAgent

 Unlike the [ArchiveAgent][1], the `FindAgent` supports saved restrictions and also handles some behind-the-scenes translation related to reporter criteria that the archive agent does not need to worry about.